Janaabuahmada/jana/README.md

  <li>	Drive strategic decisions</li>
 </ul>

-<b>Practical Challenges and Learning Outcomes</b>
+<b>Practical Challenges </b>

-Additionally, I learned some techniques to clean and prepare the text data using R. However, I faced some challenges as my laptop lagged when running certain functions, requiring me to restart R Studio every time to install each package.
+I learned some techniques to clean and prepare the text data using R. However, I faced some challenges as my laptop lagged when running certain functions, requiring me to restart R Studio every time to install each package.
 I couldn't use the desktop because I can't download R on it.
 Despite these difficulties, I've been:

+<b>Learning Outcomes</b>

 <ul>
 <li>	Connecting what I'm learning with my university studies</li>
 <li>	Finding immense satisfaction in deepening my understanding of text mining techniques</li>